Entry requirements

 - Obtain an Enhanced Disclosure and Barring Service (DBS) check.
 The cost of the DBS check is covered by the University.

-Instructions on how you complete these checks will be sent to you once you hold a conditional firm offer with us.
+Instructions on how to complete these checks will be sent to you once you hold a conditional firm offer with us.
 These forms are then reviewed alongside your application, and you must meet both the academic and fitness to practise requirements before you're given an unconditional offer.
 If you're successful, you'll also need to complete an annual declaration form to confirm you're fit and there are no changes to your DBS.

 English language requirements for international applicants